CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The CivicActions Security Team reviews the results of the security scans and security assessments with associated JIRA and/or Github Issue tickets created to correlate and analyze security related information generated from the monitoring tools becoming POA&M items for tracking.
+CivicActions Security reviews the results of the security scans and security assessments with associated JIRA and/or GitLab Issue tickets created to correlate and analyze security related information generated from the monitoring tools becoming POA&M items for tracking.